AmiiThinks/2DOF_Auto-Levelling/README.md

 # 2DOF_Auto-Levelling
-Code for automatically levelling wrist with 2 degrees of freedom (rotation and flexion/extension)
+Code for automatically levelling wrist with 2 degrees of freedom (rotation and flexion/extension).

+Original BrachI/OPlexus code courtesy of Rory Dawson from https://github.com/blincdev/brachIOplexus